AaltoSciComp/scicomp-docs/triton/quickstart/quickdata.rst

    tar -xf /tmp/mytarball.tar

-If each input file is only used once, it's more efficient to load the tarball directly from the network drive If it fits into memory, load it into memory, if not, try to use a sequentially reading input method and have the required files in the tar-ball in the required order.
+If each input file is only used once, it's more efficient to load the tarball directly from the network drive.
+If it fits into memory, load it into memory, if not, try to use a sequentially reading input method and have the required files in the tar-ball in the required order.
 For more information on storage and data usage on Triton have a look at these documents: